JonnyRed/git-notes/README.md

 # GitHub Notes

-A set of cheatsheet Git notes that I find useful in my usage of Git.
+A set of cheat sheet Git notes that I find useful in my usage of Git.

 ## Table of Contents